 In my spare (ha!) time, I love to cook, garden, decorate and design.
 I enjoy running, and have completed three sprint triathlons (and survived!) along with a half marathon.
 I’m passionate about the underdog, the oppressed, and those who don’t have a voice.
 I’m particularly upset about celebrity Christianity and ministries that spiritually abuse others.

 I’ve been writing for 25 years–half of them in obscurity.
 I have mentored many writers during that time, and continue to do so through the Rockwall Christian Writers Group and some of my instructional books.
 Since then I’ve written over 30 books, translated into five languages.
 You can see a listing of all my books on Amazon, Barnes and Noble, CBD, Lifeway and Parable.
-My next book will be about our worth in Jesus and will release Spring of 2016 via Baker Books.

 I currently live in North Texas, serve in my local church alongside my husband, and I’ve had the privilege of speaking around the world in places like Johannesburg, Monaco, Geneva, Munich, Port-au-Prince, Nice and Florence.
 Although my past story is difficult, my current story leaks adventure.